xevxx/ol-cesium/README.md

 This fork adds support for four OpenLayers layer types in ol-cesium:

 MVTWMSSynchronizer — Bridges “MVT over WMS-style” endpoints into Cesium.
-Requests tiles for the current view, honors server params, and renders them in 3D.
+Requests tiles for the current view, honors server params, and renders them in 3D. also option to revert to base WMS in cesium using olcs_wmsFormat flag

 HeatmapSynchronizer — OL heatmaps on the globe.
 Renders in screen-space to a lightweight overlay, follows the camera during interaction (pan/zoom/tilt) via an affine transform, and recomputes once on moveEnd.
 Respects radius, blur, gradient, opacity, and per-feature weight.
 Includes kernel/palette caching and DPR scaling.